Skrekulko/cryptopals-crypto-challenges/README.md

 ### What's The Purpose Of This Project

-The following is my walkthrough of these challenges using the Python 3, although only the solution is provided without an explanation (might be added later on), since it should be understandable from the code itself and inserted comments in it.
+The following is my walkthrough of these challenges using the Python 3.10, although only the solution is provided without a detailed explanation (might be added later on), since it should be understandable from the code itself and inserted comments in it.

 ### Status Of This Project